bebehei/condecht/README.md

 </tr>
 <tr>
 	<td>syspkg</td>
 	<td>There are the packages of the system stored, which are going to get installed.
-A record contains the following data: the distro, followed by a pair of braces, where the packages are </td>
+A record contains the following data: the distro, followed by a colon, behind it listed the packages.</td>
 </tr>
 <tr>
 	<td></td>